-IndieXchange (IXC) is a day-long, invitation-only, pre-Festival developer summit that takes place in the Los Angeles area and consists of opportunities to showcase games, network, and attend practical developer-focused workshops with fellow game creators.
-Additionally, one-on-one meetings are arranged between developers who have submitted their games to IndieCade and a variety of different indie studios and Platforms who are interested in establishing a relationship with developers.
+IndieXchange (IXC) is an invitation-only developer summit that consists of opportunities to showcase games, network, and attend practical developer-focused workshops with fellow game creators.
+Additionally, one-on-one meetings are arranged between developers who have submitted their games to IndieCade and a variety of different indie studios and platforms who are interested in establishing a relationship with developers.

-All developers who submit to IndieCade and indicate interest in IXC are eligible to attend, however, reservations are required.
+All developers who submit to IndieCade in a given year are eligible to attend that year’s event, however, reservations are required.
 All funders and sponsors are invited by special arrangement with IndieCade.
-Passes to IndieXchange are also available for purchase.
+Tickets are also available to our members.

-Developers who have submitted to IndieCade are able to attend the event free of charge on a first-come, first-serve basis.
-Each applicant team receives at least two passes, with a potential for more if space is available.
-Passes to IndieXchange are also available for purchase.
+Developers who have submitted to IndieCade in a given year are able to attend that year’s event free of charge on a first-come, first-serve basis.
+Each applicant team receives passes.
+IndieCade members may purchase tickets.

 The IndieXchange provides a unique opportunity for attendees to develop practical skills that will help them improve, showcase, and pitch their projects.
 It also allows developers to connect with key players in the industry and the arts while putting them face-to-face with platform representatives, mentors, and advisors.
 Even if you aren’t interested in the IXC for your current project, or already have secured a publishing deal, this is a prime opportunity for building long-term relationships that may benefit your future work.

 I am not really a mainstream indie developer should I attend the IndieXchange?

 The goal of the IndieXchange is to be relevant to the wide range of game developers who create independent work and submit to IndieCade.
 It is by drawing this diverse group together that we actively work to create programming, networking, showcases, discussion groups, workshops, meetings, and resources that are helpful and meaningful.
 We are also open to input from the community.